 These four tools are the basics someone must have to get started.
 Several other tools are usually required for a masterpiece to be created such as yeonjeok which is a container for the water used to grind the ink stone; boot tong, which is a container that holds brushes; munjin which are long and flat paperweights, and the pilse which is a bowl used to wash the brush.

 Yes!
 Korea has plenty of areas where calligraphy classes are offered.
 Learning calligraphy is an activity often enjoyed by foreign embassy members that operate in Korea.
 Calligraphy competitions are also held yearly.

-If you want to experience calligraphic practice in Korea, you can visit Namsan Hanok Village which is located in Chonghak-dong.
+If you want to experience calligraphic practice in Korea, you can visit Namsan Hanok Village, which is located in Chonghak-dong.
 This area is preserved as an old Korean town.
-Calligraphy, along with Korean traditional music and poetry classes are offered here.
-This village is the perfect place to experience the traditional Korean culture.
+Calligraphy, along with Korean traditional music and poetry classes, is offered here.
+This village is the perfect place to experience traditional Korean culture.